open-ephys/onix-docs/source/Software Guide/Bonsai/index.rst

 Bonsai
 ===================================
 ..
-    NB: The names of pages for nodes must match their Bonsai.ONIX class names so that documentation can be openned from the Bonsai Editor!
+    Important: The names of pages for nodes must match their Bonsai.ONIX class names so that documentation can be opened from the Bonsai Editor!

 .. toctree::
     :maxdepth: 2